roshanlam/LudoCPP/README.md

 Download the Ludo excutable, go the file through the terminal and type the following command:
 `./Ludo` and the program will run

+# Why did I make it ?
+Well I am currently taking a Introduction to C++ class, I already know everything in C++ that is being taught in the class but the professor hasn't uploaded any content for more than a month so this is one of the projects I created to keep my C++ skills sharp ⚔️